 While the theories and principles underlying geospatial information technology are rooted in geography, students and working professionals in the environmental sciences, computer science, social sciences, business and marketing, planning, and criminal justice can increase their competitiveness in the job market by gaining the skills represented by this certificate.
 This broad appeal is expected to draw students from all across campus, and working professionals from the surrounding community.

 To earn the certificate in Geospatial Information Technology (GIT) through the Kutztown University Department of Geography, students must complete 12 semester hours (sh) from the following set of courses:

 Since the required courses are offered on a regular basis, students pursuing the certificate may expect to complete the coursework in a as few as two semesters.
 To be awarded the certificate, registered students must earn a cumulative GPA of 3.0 or higher in these courses.
 No course will be accepted toward the completion of the certificate if the grade is below C. Click here to view the GIT Certificate check sheet.

 Transfer courses will not be automatically accepted for the Certificate.
 A student seeking to have up to two transfer courses count toward the Certificate must submit a portfolio of relevant coursework for evaluation by the GIS, Cartography, and Remote Sensing faculty of the Kutztown University Department of Geography.
 Click here for the Portfolio Evaluation Form.

 Currently enrolled students seeking to earn the GIT Certificate must be enrolled at Kutztown University either in a degree program, or in continuing education, and they must visit the Department of Geography to officially add the Certificate to their academic program.

-Recent graduates, or members of the community, may register to complete the GIT Certificate by enrolling under Professional Credit Status through Graduate Admissions.
+Recent graduates with at least one of the required courses yet to complete, or members of the community, may register to complete the GIT Certificate by enrolling under Professional Credit Status through Graduate Admissions.